-Prior to joining Weil, Mr. Heyliger served as Special Counsel in the Office of Mergers & Acquisitions of the Division of Corporation Finance at the SEC.
-As Special Counsel, he provided interpretive advice and guidance relating to domestic and cross-border M&A transactions, going-private transactions, proxy solicitations, tender offers and beneficial reporting matters.
+Prior to joining Weil, Mr. Heyliger served for five years in the SEC’s Division of Corporation Finance, where he provided interpretive advice and guidance relating to domestic and cross-border M&A transactions, going-private transactions, and reviewed numerous proxy contests, shareholder proposals and a variety of registration statements and other filings.
 Prior to the SEC, Mr. Heyliger worked in the investment banking division at Merrill Lynch, focusing on M&A, debt and equity transactions in the Telecom, Media and Technology sectors.

-Mr. Heyliger is recognized as a “Leading Lawyer” for Corporate Governance by Legal 500 US and recognized by Who’s Who Legal for M&A and Corporate Governance.
-He serves as Chair of the Federal Regulation of Securities: Proxy Statements and Business Combinations Subcommittee of the American Bar Association and previously served as Vice Chair of this Subcommittee.
-He also served as Co-Chair of the DC Bar Association Mergers & Acquisitions Committee.
-Mr. Heyliger serves as an Adjunct Professor of “Takeovers, Mergers & Acquisitions” at Georgetown University Law Center, which, to date, has been attended by more than 100 members of the SEC Staff via the SEC University Program.
-Mr. Heyliger is also a frequent contributor to Weil’s Governance & Securities Watch.
+Mr. Heyliger is recognized as a “Leading Lawyer” for Shareholder Activism: Advice to Boards and is recommended for Corporate Governance by Legal 500 US.
+He is also recognized by Who’s Who Legal for M&A and Corporate Governance.
+Mr. Heyliger is a former Chair of the Federal Regulation of Securities: Proxy Statements and Business Combinations Subcommittee of the American Bar Association and a former Co-Chair of the DC Bar Association Mergers & Acquisitions Committee.
+Mr. Heyliger has also served as an Adjunct Professor of “Takeovers, Mergers & Acquisitions” at Georgetown University Law Center, which, to date, has been attended by more than 100 members of the SEC Staff via the SEC University Program.
+He is a frequent speaker and author on SEC disclosure requirements, securities regulation and corporate governance matters and developments.

 Mr. Heyliger holds a J.D., cum laude, from Harvard Law School, and a M.B.A. in Finance from The Wharton School, University of Pennsylvania.
 He received his B.S. in Finance, cum laude, from University of Maryland.